timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 141-MISCELLANEOUS PROCUREMENT PROVISIONS/CHAPTER 141-MISCELLANEOUS PROCUREMENT PROVISIONS.md

     * (iii) A water, waste-water, telecommunications, electric, gas, or other utility infrastructure project.

+  * (C) For the purposes of determining whether proposed community infrastructure will enhance quality of life, the Secretary of Defense shall consider the impact of the community infrastructure on alleviating installation commuter workforce issues and the benefit of schools or other local infrastructure located off of a military installation that will support members of the armed forces and their dependents residing in the community.

-  * (5) The term "rural area" means a city, town, or unincorporated area that has a population of not more than 50,000 inhabitants.
+  * (5) The term "rural area" means a city, town, or unincorporated area that has a population of not more than 100,000 inhabitants.

 * (f) ASSISTANCE SUBJECT TO APPROPRIATIONS.—The authority of the Secretary of Defense to make grants under this section in any fiscal year is subject to the availability of appropriations for that purpose.